ManuelKlaer/windows-forms-minesweeper/README.md

 # Minesweeper
-Minesweeper is a C# Windows Forms Application that recreates the classic Minesweeper game but with a new UI.
+Minesweeper is a C# Windows Forms Application that recreates the classic Minesweeper game but with a fresh and simple UI.

 ## Features
 - Multiple board presets: Mini, Beginner, Intermediate, Expert, and Custom